VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

 description: >
   A short summary of the virtual fighter squadron's history
 ---
+## August 2024
+ - The South Atlantic deployment ends with no losses for the Knighthawks!
+Great achievement!
+ - Mumbles (302) resigns as XO and joins the reserve squadron.
+Thank you for your service to the Knighthawks!
+ - Crow (314) leaves VNAO.
+Thank you for your service to the Knighthawks!

 ## March 2024
  - Crow transitions from VFA-86 to the Knighthawks.
 Modex 314.
 Welcome!